bobebend/Cardiovascular_diseases_risk_prediction/README.md

 ### Scaling
 The X_train was scaled, fitted to the model.
-The X_test was scaled only.
+The X_test was scaled.

 ### The Regression
-I used the Logistic Regression with a random state of 42 using the default threshold of 0.5
+Used Logical Regression

 ### Cross-validation
 Cross validation was used with 10 K-Folds to train the testing model.
 Scoring used the